 How do people get Gonorrhea?

 Gonorrhea is spread through contact with the penis, vagina, mouth, or anus.
+Gonorrhea can also be spread from mother to baby during delivery.
+It is possible to contract gonorrhea in your throat and rectum.
+This can happen during unprotected oral sex or anal sex.
 Ejaculation does not have to occur for gonorrhea to be transmitted or acquired.
-Gonorrhea can also be spread from mother to baby during delivery.

 People who have had gonorrhea and received treatment may get infected again if they have sexual contact with a person infected with gonorrhea.